angelobartolome/acs/README.md

-# ACS - Angelo's Constraint Solver (or Algorithmic Constraint Solver if you prefer)
+# ACS - Constraint Solver

 A geometric constraint solver written in Rust with WebAssembly bindings for web applications.
+This is me learning Rust, thus Angelo's Constraint Solver.
+This project is a work in progress and is not yet feature-complete.
+Contributions are welcome!

 ## Overview

-ACS (Algorithmic Constraint Solver) is a library for solving geometric constraint systems.
+ACS is a library for solving geometric constraint systems.

 ## Features